acrolinx/acrolinx-sidebar-demo-java/README.md

 1. Just reference the Maven artifact `com.acrolinx.client:sidebar-sdk` that is available on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.acrolinx.client%22%20a%3A%22sidebar-sdk%22%20).
    Have a look at the [`build.gradle`](build.gradle) file if you use Gradle.
 2. Implement:
-    + `AcrolinxIntegrationInterface`, and the
+    * `AcrolinxIntegrationInterface`, and the
-    + `InputAdapterInterface`.
+    * `InputAdapterInterface`.
-    + The `AcrolinxSidebarInitParameterBuilder` helps you initialize the Acrolinx Sidebar.
+    * The `AcrolinxSidebarInitParameterBuilder` helps you initialize the Acrolinx Sidebar.
 3. Check out the [Sidebar SDK Java API Reference](https://acrolinx.github.io/sidebar-sdk-java/) for more details.

 ![Architecture and Interfaces](https://raw.githubusercontent.com/acrolinx/sidebar-sdk-java/master/img/ArchitectureInterfaces.png)

-### Building Integrations based on Swing or JFX
+### Building Integrations Based on Swing or JFX

-Since Java 11 JavaFX isn't part of the JDK anymore.
-Therefore this project uses [the gradle-plugin for JFX](https://plugins.gradle.org/plugin/org.openjfx.javafxplugin).
+Since Java 11 JavaFX isn't part of the JDK anymore, therefore this project uses [the gradle plugin for JFX](https://plugins.gradle.org/plugin/org.openjfx.javafxplugin).
 Depending on what you want to achieve there are multiple options available on how to bundle your application.
 Please have a look into the build.gradle file as well as the [OpenJFX documentation](https://openjfx.io/openjfx-docs/).